redcross/dcsops/INSTALL.md

         Example: +12143126493 (NO DASHES)
         $ chapter.save

-## Appendix B Get a local instance accessible to Twilio (Optional But Recommended)
+## Appendix B Get a local instance accessible to Twilio
+#### Note: If you already have your local instance hosted publicly (e.g. on Heroku) you can skip to the next appendix

 In order to receive inbound messages from Twilio, Twilio recommends setting up ngrok to make localhost accessible via Twilio.